 The Baby Steps

 This is a good time to give a quick overview of the Dave Ramsey Plan (AKA The Baby Steps).
 If you haven’t read Dave Ramsey’s Total Money Makeover, I highly recommend it.
 Your library probably has a copy that you can borrow for free.
 The Dave Ramsey Baby Steps were my first introduction to financial freedom and they are a great way for beginners to get started.

 I certainly deviated from the Baby Steps here and there because no one system is one size fits all…And my main criticism of the Baby Steps is that Baby Step 7 is pretty vague so you’ll have to get more information from other sources so that you can learn exactly how to go about building wealth after you achieve debt freedom.

 But I’m all for reading and learning from multiple sources so that I can decide what wealth-building tactics will work best for my family.

 Check out the books and other things I recommend here

 The Baby Steps are best suited for those who desire a more traditional retirement at age 62 or 65, they are not designed for those who may want to retire early.

 Enter… The FIRE Movement

+FIRE is an acronym for the Financial Independence Retire Early.
+Many might argue that FIRE is the ultimate level of financial freedom.
 Financial independence is not having to work actively in order to pay for your expenses.